 Whether it's interning in London, studying in Spain or doing research in Germany, most Hobart and William Smith students will have had some kind of international learning experience before they graduate.

 With some planning, Political Science majors can travel abroad and still graduate on time.
 While the Center for Global Education offers abroad programs on six continents, faculty from the Political Science department sponsor programs in Washington, D.C. as well as in Geneva, Switzerland and Copenhagen, Denmark.

-Students participating in the Washington, D.C. program have the opportunity, through both coursework and an internship placement, to gain insight into how policy is made in the nation's capital.
-The courses taught in the program are policy-related and the internships into which students will be placed involve almost daily contact and discussion with governmental decision-makers or others involved in making or influencing government policy.
-In this way, participants in the program will experience first-hand the intense activity inherent in Washington politics.
+Students participating in the Washington, D.C.
+Public Policy program will have the opportunity, through both coursework and an internship placement, to gain insight into how policy is made in the nation's capital.